The Best Supplements to Help Thyroid Function

 How does the body make thyroid hormones?

-1. Manufacturing: The thyroid gland, located in your neck, has one main function: to manufacture T4, thyroxine, or thyroid hormone and makes a small amount of T3, the active thyroid hormone.
-This process requires Iodine (the number associated with the “T” is how many iodine’s the molecule possesses), Tyrosine (yep the “T”).
+- Manufacturing: The thyroid gland, located in your neck, has one main function: to manufacture T4, thyroxine, or thyroid hormone, and makes a small amount of T3, the active thyroid hormone.
+This process requires Iodine (the number associated with the “T” is how many iodines the molecule possesses) and tyrosine (yep, the “T”).
 Now, to get the Iodine and the tyrosine together requires iron, Vitamins A, B2,3 and 6,

-2. Conversion: The cells of the body takes T4 and converts it to Free T3 – which is the usable hormone.
+- Conversion: The cells of the body take T4 and convert it to Free T3 – the usable hormone.
 In order for this conversion to take place efficiently, you need Zinc, Selenium and Vitamin A. That sounds easy enough, however, this is a process that can go horribly wrong if you have any inflammation in your body.
-You just need to know that if you’re eating SAD MUD, you are probably inflamed.
+You need to know that if you’re eating SAD MUD, you are probably inflamed.

 No not that one….